Lionile/LoDoPaB-CT-Fast-DDPM/README.md

 Adapted code from: [Fast-DDPM](https://github.com/mirthAI/Fast-DDPM)

-Which is th official PyTorch implementation of:
+Which is the official PyTorch implementation of:

 [Fast-DDPM: Fast Denoising Diffusion Probabilistic Models for Medical Image-to-Image Generation](https://ieeexplore.ieee.org/abstract/document/10979336) (JBHI 2025)

-The code is adapted to work with the LoDoPab-CT dataset for imate reconstruction.
+The code is adapted to work with the LoDoPab-CT dataset for image reconstruction.

 ## LODOPAB-CT commands